 In need of inspiration for one of your own projects?
 A walk through Tosa Village should do the trick.

-The Village is filled with beautiful historic buildings and sparkling string lights that connect one side of the street to the other.
+The Village is filled with beautiful historic buildings for those into architecture and sparkling string lights that connect one side of the street to the other.
 This charming district essentially looks like a painting that came to life and should not be missed during your visit.

-The perfect place to sip, shop, and create, Greyhouse Creative Market is a one-of-a-kind bar and boutique DIY store.
+The perfect place to sip, shop, and create, the Grey House is a one-of-a-kind bar and boutique DIY store.

 Put your creative cap on and create a fun keepsake from your visit to Wauwatosa.
 Be sure to check out their website for the full workshop schedule and make a reservation before you visit.

-Whether you’re in it for the wine or for the painting, Arte Bar & Painting Lounge is the perfect evening activity in Wauwatosa.
+Whether you’re in it for the wine or for the painting, Arté Wine & Painting Studio is the perfect evening activity in Wauwatosa.

 Located in Tosa Village, sign up for any of their instructor-led classes or paint your own masterpiece in an open canvas painting session.
 They even have an outdoor patio for you to take your skills outside on a warm day!